The Specialized Tarmac SL7 and Specialized Roubaix are two high-performance road bikes designed for different types of riding.

 The S-Works Tarmac SL7 uses Specialized’s most advanced and lightest carbon fiber, the FACT 12r.
 On the contrary, the S-Works Roubaix uses the FACT 11r carbon fiber instead of FACT 12r carbon, although it’s a top-of-the-range model.

-All the Pro, Expert, and Comp use a lower grade and slightly heavier carbon fiber, the FACT 10r used in the older Tarmac models (Tarmac SL6, Tarmac SL5).
+All the Specialized Pro, Expert, and Comp use a lower grade and slightly heavier carbon fiber, the FACT 10r used in the older Tarmac models (Tarmac SL6, Tarmac SL5).

 Model | Specialized Tarmac SL7 | Specialized Roubaix |